aj-et/vanilla-javaScript-projects/README.md

 # online-course-projects
- This will contain all of my Udemy Course projects
+ This will contain all of my Online Course projects

 ## Projects
 * Complete React Developer in 2023